tybens/leilanibender.com/blog/source/_posts/Python-History-Since-the-Fifteenth-Century.md

 Python has also footed pieces of internet history, including Wikipedia, Facebook, Amazon and Google.
 Though it may not be in the history books, Doki Doki Literature Club is a popular video game built in Python and maybe it'll be games like that to make a retro comeback the same way we have emulators for old consoles today!

 I tried to come up with a tl;dr to this post, but I don't really have one.
-I started writing with the intention of showing people how important Python will be to history, but I got carried away with more interesting things about random Python shit in my head but I guess that's fine.
+I started writing with the intention of showing people how important Python will be to history, but I got carried away with random Python stuffs in my head but I guess that's fine.

 I cited sources / provided additional content where I deemed it would be helpful (ie hard to find with a quick Google).
 If anyone has questions about anything, please email me at `hello@carolchen.me` since I did quite a bit of research on everything I wrote here.